 Approximately 38 million farmers live in 15 African countries where there is virtually no access to seed of improved crop varieties, including Angola, Benin, Burundi, Cameroon, Chad, Cote d’Ivoire, the Democratic Republic of Congo, Eritrea, Guinea, Madagascar, Republic of Congo, Senegal, Sierra Leone, and Togo.

-These countries are home to 315 million people where the average rate of child malnutrition is 38 percent.
+These countries are home to over 320 million people where the average rate of child malnutrition is 38 percent.
 With current population growth rates of 2.8 percent annually, their total population is projected to grow to over 700 million by 2050.
 With no access to improved seed, the farmers of these countries have little chance of increasing their productivity beyond current, subsistence levels which guarantee lives of poverty and economic exclusion.